SWIFT Codes: What They Are and How To Find Them

 When someone needs to transfer money internationally, they’ll need the SWIFT code for the receiving bank and the recipient’s account number.
 The sender’s bank will send a SWIFT message to the receiving bank to accept the transfer.
 Once the receiving bank approves the request, the transfer will be completed.

-A SWIFT code is an 11 digit code comprised of four components:
+A bank’s SWIFT code is an eight- or 11-digit code with four components:

 - Bank code: Four letters that represent an abbreviated version of the financial institution’s name

-- Country code: Made up of two letters that indicate in which country the financial institution is located
+- Country code: Two letters that indicate the country in which the financial institution is located

 - Location code: Two numbers or letters that identify the city of the financial institution’s headquarters

 - Branch code (optional): Three digits that identify a financial institution’s branch, as opposed to its headquarters

 Many U.S. credit unions and small banks do not connect to the SWIFT network and do not have a SWIFT code.
 Instead, some of these institutions send and receive international transactions, or wire transfers, using other U.S. banks that serve as intermediaries to wire the money or other wire transfer services.

 Anyone needing to make an international money transfer via the SWIFT network will need to know the SWIFT code of the recipient’s bank.
 Those wanting to receive an international transfer need to supply the sender with the SWIFT code for their own bank.
 Most bank SWIFT codes can be found in one of the following ways:

 - Logging into the online banking platform or mobile banking app associated with the account